kharchenkolab/conos/vignettes/walkthrough.md

 within-sample kNN neighbours to the graph to ensure that all the cell are included in the graph.

+  - We will use ‘PCA’ space here, which is faster than the default ‘CPCA’ space, and in most cases gives good results.
+  - CPCA space should provide more accurate alignment under greater dataset-specific distortions.
+  - CCA space optimizes conservation of correlation of components between datasets.
-We will use ‘PCA’ space here, which is faster than the default ‘CPCA’ space, and in most cases gives good results.
-If your datasets were all measured on the same platform you may also want to consider “genes” space which can give better resolution in such (simpler) cases.
+  - If your datasets were all measured on the same platform you may also want to consider “genes” space which can give better resolution in such (simpler) cases.

 Other parameters passed to the `buildGraph()` function below are all default values - so are shown just for information.

 ``` r